adrianomartino/amartino/_posts/2019-04-22-test-title.md

 * Your team is busy and you need video content in time
 * You don't have a solid marketing plan
 * You plan to distribute to a large audience and you don't have a second chance to make a good first impression
+* Your users have an expectation of your brand
+* You need keep your brand and tone of voice in check

 **The informed decision-maker**